berops/claudie/README.md

 # Get started using the Claudie

-Claudie was designed to be run in any standard kubernetes cluster.
+Claudie was designed to be run in any standard Kubernetes cluster.
 Therefore, the easiest way to get started with a claudie is to deploy it to some already built cluster.
 The deployments are accessible in [manifests](https://github.com/Berops/platform/tree/master/manifests/claudie) directory.
 To deploy it simply create a namespace by running

 ```
 kubectl create namespace claudie